Atom-Atharva/Learn-Backend/README.md

 -   Installed mongooseAggregatePaginate for effective aggreagation and serching used as plugin for videoSchema
 -   Installed bcrypt, jsonwebtoken
 -   Bcrypt used to hash passwords check user.models.js for comparision and storing passwords middleware and methods.
+-   JWT for storing user token work as key for authenticating user --> Will Discuss Later about functionality, usage.

+## File Upload (Video #10)

+-   File Upload using MULTER and Upload on Cloudinary.
+-   Made utility to upload any file on cloudinary. see utils/cloudinary.js
+-   Multer used for file-handling used as middleware. see middleware/multer.js